emmajanedrews/base-template/who-we-are.md

 <h1>Who We Are</h1>

-<h3>Christine and Company</h3>

-<p>At Christine & Company, they promise to out-perform all expectations.
+<p>At Christine & Company, we promise to out-perform all expectations.
 Better Service.
 Better Results.
 With the Statistics to Prove it.

-As a team, they have the experience, knowledge, and expertise to to keep that promise, whether working with multi-million dollar sellers to first-time buyers, from Gig Harbor to Everett to Vashon and from the Puget Sound to the Issaquah Plateau.
+As a team, we have the experience, knowledge, and expertise to keep that promise, whether working with multi-million dollar sellers to first-time buyers, from Gig Harbor to Everett to Vashon and from the Puget Sound to the Issaquah Plateau.

-Christine and the team are not only known for their results, they are famous for rolling out the red carpet for their clients.
-Bringing back classic high-touch, VIP and concierge services to their already high-tech real estate business has made them hard to compete with.
+Our team is not only known for our results, we are famous for rolling out the red carpet for our clients.
+Bringing back classic high-touch, VIP and concierge services to our already high-tech real estate business has made us hard to compete with.

 When it comes to buying or selling in Washington, nobody out performs Christine & Company.</p>